gnosis/conditional-tokens-tutorial/docs/03_preparing_a_condition.md

 sidebar_label: Preparing a condition
 ---

-In the previous step we just learnt how to set up a local environment to run the Conditional Tokens Tutorial App.
+In the previous step we just learned how to set up a local environment to run the Conditional Tokens Tutorial App.
 In this section we are going to focus on how to create a condition or question to be displayed in the app.

 ## Define a condition